LoginRadius/engineering-portal/content/guest-post/jwt-authentication-best-practices-and-when-to-use/index.md

 JWT can be used as [refresh tokens](https://www.loginradius.com/blog/async/guest-post/what-are-refresh-tokens-and-when-to-use-them/); these tokens are used to retrieve a new access token.

-For example, when a client requests a protected resource and receives an error, which can mean that the access token has expired, the client can issue a new access token.
+For example, when a client requests a protected resource and receives an error, which can mean that the access token has expired, the client can be issued a new access token by sending a request with a refresh token in the headers or the body.

-It can be made by sending a request with a refresh token in the headers or the body.
 If the refresh token is valid, a new access token will be created and sent as a response.

 Note that the refresh token is obtained at authentication and has a bigger lifetime.